Butonix/TechtoRehab/READMe.md

     - Apollo GraphQL ( For Most Efficient Management Of GraphQL Data )

  #### What Else Is There ?
- Right now, we also have an Android App Based On Flutter In Development.Should Be Released As Soon As TTR Comes Online ;)
+ Right now, we also have an Android App Based On Flutter In Development.Should Be Released As Soon As TTR Comes Online :grinning: :smiley:

 > What About IOS SUPPORT ?**
     - Sorry, We have no intentions to build/maintain any iOS/OSX Products.